cyanzhong/Taio-Mac-Beta/README.md

 Please let us know issues you encounter, you can find feedback channel in the app.

+## Builds

 [Latest release](https://github.com/cyanzhong/Taio-Mac-Beta/releases).

+Note that, the app won't be updated automatically, you will need to check this page for newly published builds.

+Ideally, we should rely on [TestFlight](https://developer.apple.com/testflight/) for Mac, but it's not available for now.

 ## Known Issues